Locomotive Phases - MLW RS-10, RS-18

 The RS-10 and RS-18 were substantially similar, sharing the same overall dimensions and the same general underframe construction.
 However, most of the discussions or references I've found describing the RS-10 and RS-18 go one step further, claiming that, other than a few minor differences in air filters, the carbodies between the two units were "identical".
 They were not.

-On the 12-cylinder 244-series engine, the six power assemblies on each side were all evenly spaced about 16.5" apart.
+On the 12-cylinder 244-series engine, the six power assemblies on each side were all evenly spaced 16.5" apart.
 Externally, on the RS-10, the result was three pairs of doors on the left side 29" wide and 4" apart.
-On the right side, to account for the offset cylinder banks, the pair of engine room doors near the intercooler was widened by about 3", pushing the four other pairs of doors (two for the engine and two for the generator compartment) about 3" closer to the cab.
+On the right side, to account for the offset cylinder banks, the pair of engine room doors near the intercooler was widened by 3", pushing the four other pairs of doors (two for the engine and two for the generator compartment) 3" closer to the cab.

 The RS-18 also moved the cab and battery boxes about 4" toward the short hood.
 Visually, the front of the cab on the RS-18 was offset from the jacking pad above the truck, instead of near the middle of the jacking pad on the RS-10.
 Accordingly, the short hood was shortened and the long hood was lengthened between the cab and the first seam on the hood.
 The long hood seam near the cab, along with the radiator fan and shutters, were in the same position on the RS-10 and RS-18.
+(The only exception to the forward cab location I've found has been PGE's first pair of RS18's, built in 1957 with the cab position of the RS-10.)

 At the rear of the hood, the RS-10 had an external mechanism for opening and closing the radiator shutters, while the RS-18 moved the mechanism inside the hood with only a small lever and rod visible on the outside near the end of the hood.
 The intercooler was moved closer to the radiators, the rooftop hatch above the intercooler was shortened, and the exhaust stack housing was revised.